v-Pradeepkumar/structure/README.md

-// use of function pointer >> user can decide which function is call in which time
+// use of function pointer >> user can decide which function is call in which time using switch case
 //Enter the choice: 0 for sum , 1 for sub , 2 for mul , 3 for div:
 // i/p >> 0
 //print enter the two numbers:
 //i/p >> 134 345
 //o/p >> 479.000000
-Enter the choice: 0 for sum , 1 for sub , 2 for mul , 3 for div:
-0
-print enter the two numbers:
-134 345
-479.000000

 #include <stdio.h>
 float sum(float a , float b){return (a+b);}
 float sub(float a , float b){return (a-b);}